MAM College of Engineering

 M.A.M.
-College of Engineering (MAMCE) is located in Trichy Tamil Nadu, India.
+College of Engineering (MAMCE) is located in Tiruchirappalli Tamil Nadu, India.
 It was founded in 1998.
 The college was established on 10 February 1999 with the approval of Tamil Nadu Government and All India Council for Technical Education and is affiliated to Anna University Chennai.
-It is one among the Muslim-minority institutions in Trichy.
+It is one among the Muslim-minority institutions in Tiruchirappalli.

 Location

 M.A.M.
 College of Engineering is located on the Trichy–Chennai trunk road at Siruganur, 8 km from Samayapuram.